norvkab/emediate-responsive-wp-plugin/README.md

 #### Events

 `erwpBreakPointChange` — Called each time the client has entered a new break point.
-This happens when you change the size of the browser window or when you change rotation of a tablet.
+This happens when you change the size of the browser window or when you change orientation on a tablet.

 `erwpShouldHideAd` — The plugin will check if the HTML of an ad contains <!-- no matching campaign --> to determine if the ad should be hidden.
 This event makes it possible to do more checks against the HTML content of the add.
 If you